How to Create & Use a Style Sheet for Grant Writing

 December 31, 2016

 A style sheet is a useful tool to capture your (or your organization’s) preferences for handling basic style questions.
-The style sheet is not exhaustive—it won’t replace a style guide such as The Chicago Manual of Style—but it should cover many of the common style questions that affect how a document looks.
+The style sheet is not exhaustive—it won’t replace a style guide such as The Chicago Manual of Style—but it should address many common style questions that affect how a document looks.
 Your employer may already have a style sheet to ensure uniformity across the various types of publications it produces.
 If your employer does not have a style sheet, it is worth taking time early in the proposal process to create one that incorporates not only basic style elements but also the specific requirements for the grant application you're working on.

 Having a style sheet in place from the beginning of the proposal process will help ensure that the correct margins and font sizes are used.
 It's much easier to pull together the final draft when line spacing, font size, and margins have been used consistently from the beginning.

 If you are working on a proposal for a project that will take place in a country where your organization has never worked before, you may find yourself dealing with acronyms, place names, and government departments that are new to you.
 These proposal-specific items should be added to the style sheet to ensure their proper use.
-Likewise, if the funder has provided detailed instructions on how to prepare the proposal (e.g., page limits, font type and size, and margins), you’ll want to add these requirements to your style sheet to make sure you follow the funder’s requirements and not your organization’s default style preferences.
+Likewise, if the funder has provided detailed instructions on how to prepare the proposal (e.g., page limits, font type and size, margins), you’ll want to add these requirements to your style sheet to make sure you follow the funder’s requirements and not your organization’s default style preferences.

 • Include only the most important, common items to keep the document brief